crossplane/crossplane/docs/reference/composition.md

     plural: xpostgresqlinstances
   # This type of XR offers a claim.
 Omit claimNames if you don't want to do so.
   # The claimNames must be different from the names above - a common convention
-  # is that names are prefixed with 'X' while claims are not.
-This lets app team
+  # is that names are prefixed with 'X' while claim names are not.
+This lets app
-  # members think of creating a claim as (e.g.) 'creating a PostgreSQLInstance'.
+  # team members think of creating a claim as (e.g.) 'creating a
+  # PostgreSQLInstance'.
   claimNames:
     kind: PostgreSQLInstance
     plural: postgresqlinstances